 3) Rent from a reputable company

 Once you get off the main highways, expect the unexpected.
-From tarantulas camped out in the median to navigating dusty, gravel roads and sudden summer storms that render your windshield wipers useless, driving around Mexico can be quite the adventure.
+From tarantulas camped out in the median to navigating dusty, gravel roads to a cenote and sudden summer storms that render your windshield wipers useless, driving in Mexico can be quite the adventure.
 If budget allows, renting a more rugged vehicle such as a Jeep can be a big help—especially when driving around gaping potholes or over the massive speed bumps that are popular in small towns.